tlswg/tls12-frozen/draft-rsalz-tls-tls12-frozen.md

 to be reversed.

 # Security Considerations {#sec-considerations}

+TLS 1.2 was specified with several cryptographic primitives and design choices that have historically hindered its security.
+The purpose of this section is to briefly survey several such prominent problems that have affected the protocol.
+It should be noted, however, that TLS 1.2 can be configured securely; it is merely much more difficult to configure it securely as opposed to using its modern successor, TLS 1.3.
+Refer to Section {{sec-reasons}} for the reasons for the decision to freeze the protocol under these circumstances.

+Firstly, the TLS 1.2 protocol, without any extension points, is vulnerable to the renegotiation attack and the Triple Handshake attack.
+Broadly, these attacks exploit the protocol's support for renegotiation in order to inject a prefix chosen by the attacker into the plaintext stream.
+This is usually a devastating threat in practice, that allows e.g. obtaining secret cookies in a web setting.
+Refer to {{RENEG1}}, {{RENEG2}}, {{TRIPLESHAKE}} for elaboration.

 (TODO Nimrod) I suggest giving the following references as security considerations:
 - RSA key exchange and DH: Refer to draft-obsolete-kex.